 When will PSVR 2 be released?

-Given that the PS5 is set to launch near the end of 2020, we could see PSVR 2 launch late-2020, or 2021 at the latest.
-It might not be available to buy alongside the PS5 at launch, as we imagine Sony will be focusing more on manufacturing enough units to meet the high demand of the next-gen console, but we don’t think it’ll be too far behind.
+The PS5 is set to launch near the end of 2020, and since we haven't yet seen even a hint of the PSVR 2 there's no chance it's coming at launch.
+We're more likely to see it launch some time in 2021, or in 2022 at the latest.
 That's what a Bloomberg report suggests too, suggesting that the PSVR 2 is "tentatively scheduled after the PlayStation 5 goes on sale.